gamagoat/setting-up-ssh-on-steam-deck/README.md

 I prefer my local devices to be accessible by hostname or a static IP.
-There are issues with dns resolution of the steam deck that I haven't completed troubleshooting for yet, so we'll go the static IP route for now.
+There are issues with dns resolution of the steam deck that I haven't completed troubleshooting yet, so we'll go the static IP route for now.

 ### Finding your Deck's MAC address